stacey0331/apriori_freq_pattern_mining/README.md

-Step 1: put a input file named "test_input.txt" in the same directory as apriori.py.
+Step 1: put a input file named "test_input.txt" in the same directory as apriori.py. "test_input.txt" has first line as minimum support threshhold, and rest of each line represents an transaction.

 Step 2: in console run "python apriori.py"